KhaledAhmed2004/lms-mackteplace/public/USER-JOURNEYS.md

 ### 🆘 Support Chat (Chatbot)

-> Support Chat এ click করলে Basic Chatbot open হবে যেটা common questions handle করবে।
+> Clicking Support Chat opens Basic Chatbot that handles common questions.
-> Chatbot solve করতে না পারলে Report তৈরি হবে যা Admin Dashboard এ যাবে।
+> If Chatbot cannot solve, a Report is created and sent to Admin Dashboard.

 #### Support Chat Flow